spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitor_vms_snmp_default/README.md

 # Zabbix monitor VM's and SNMP default

-A project for maximizing all default monitoring and trying to not write a single script.
+A project for maximizing all default monitoring and trying to not write a single script, but use Zabbix Agent 2 built-in native functions.

 # Table of Contents